 - Waiving Late Fees.
 A lender who’s willing to change your payment date might also consider waiving the late fee on payments you’ve already missed.
 They might even be willing to reduce the interest you owe on the missed payments, making the overdue balance more manageable.

 - An Extension.
 Extending your loan means tacking the payments you’ve missed onto the end of the loan term.
 Lenders are usually willing to do this only if you’ve made at least six payments and you can show your financial problems are temporary.
-Also, they typically charge a fee for an extension, such as one month’s interest or 1% of your remaining balance.
+Also, they typically charge a fee, such as one month’s interest or 1% of your remaining balance.

-Federal student loans are especially hard to negotiate because you can’t dodge them by declaring bankruptcy.
+Federal student loans are tough to negotiate because you can’t dodge them by declaring bankruptcy.
 However, there are government programs that allow student loan forgiveness in certain circumstances.
-You may qualify if you have low income or do a type of work that’s considered public service.
+You may qualify if you have a low income or do a type of work that’s considered public service.

 Other student loan payment programs help you reduce your monthly payments or delay paying for a set period.
-For instance, income-driven repayment plans set a monthly payment based on what you can afford.
+For example, income-driven repayment plans set a monthly payment based on what you can afford.

 For any other deal, the agency must get approval from the United States Department of Education.

 With private student loans, there’s more leeway for negotiation.
-Tate, the lawyer interviewed by U.S. News & World Report, says it’s often possible to settle a loan that’s in default for 30% to 60% of the total owed.
+Stanley Tate, a student loan lawyer interviewed by U.S. News, says it’s often possible to settle a loan that’s in default for 30% to 60% of the total owed.
 You can pay the money back as a lump sum or in installments.

 Although mortgage lenders always have the option of foreclosing on your home, they prefer to avoid doing so.
 They can get back the value of the loan balance this way, but no interest, and they have to jump through a bunch of legal hoops.
 Thus, lenders are usually willing to help you find a way to avoid foreclosure.